Okunamutata/social_engineering_club/README.md

 Welcome! 👋

-The `Social Engineering Club` is an open source learning comminity.
+The `Social Engineering Club` is an open source learning community.
 We aim to provide high quality educational engineering material.
 Educational material covering all facests of enginnering.